Spectrum of equivariant cohomology as a fixed point scheme

 We know that there are finitely many distinct types of orbits of the $\Ts$-action on $X$.
-This can be seen by embedding $X$ equivariantly in a projective space with a linear action of $\Ts$, see \cite[Theorem 7.3]{Dolgachev}.
-Therefore there exists a one-parameter subgroup $\{H^t\}_{t\in\Cs}\subset \Ts$ that is not contained in any proper centraliser.
+This can be seen by embedding $X$ equivariantly in a projective space with a linear action of $\Ts$; see \cite[Theorem~7.3]{Dolgachev}.
+Therefore, there exists a one-parameter subgroup $\{H^t\}_{t\in\Cs}\subset \Ts$ that is not contained in any proper centraliser.
 Then the fixed points of $H^t$ are automatically the fixed points of $\Ts$.
-Consider the Białynicki-Birula minus--decomposition, consisting of cells
+Consider the Bia{\l}ynicki-Birula minus-decomposition, consisting of cells